Careers & RFP’s

 How To Apply

-Please note that the hiring process includes two virtual interviews and a short assignment.
+Please note that the hiring process includes two virtual interviews and a written assignment.

 We look forward to reviewing your application and potentially welcoming you to the Sovereign Energy team!